 “As Indigenous peoples, we look to the natural world for guidance on what we should be doing to protect it and manage its resources well, so that they remain healthy and abundant.
 The problem is that for the most part government doesn’t manage for ecological health, but to maximize the numbers of trees that can be cut or fish that can be caught.
 How can we say we are doing the environment justice when we just keep managing it that way?
-That’s got to change before it’s too late.”—Gina Thomas, Tlowitsis biologist and Guardian
+That’s got to change before it’s too late.”—Gina Thomas, Tlowitsis Senior Guardian

 In her role as a Tlowitsis Guardian, Gina Thomas has been conducting seasonal plant, tree, salmon, kelp, and eel grass surveys in her Nation’s territory for the best part of a decade.
 It’s work that is important in understanding what is happening in the territory, and in developing strategies to manage the ecosystem effectively so these important species thrive.